neogeny/TatSu/docs/models.rst

 ~~~~~~~~~~~~~~~

 Naming elements in grammar rules makes the parser discard uninteresting
-parts of the input, like punctuation, to produce an *Abstract Syntax
+other parts of the input from the output, like punctuation.
+With naming
-Tree* (`AST`_) that reflects the semantic structure of what was parsed.
+|TatSu| produces an *Abstract Syntax Tree* (`AST`_) that reflects the
-But an `AST`_ doesn't carry information about the rule that generated
+semantic structure of what was parsed.
+But an `AST`_ doesn't carry information about the rule that generated it, so navigating the trees
-it, so navigating the trees may be difficult.
+may be difficult.

 |TatSu| defines the ``tatsu.semantics.ModelBuilderSemantics`` semantics
 class which helps construct object models from abstract syntax trees: